 The 1921 election

-A requirement that continued to apply was that men were to have completed national military service in order to be able to vote.
+However, it was still possible for certain groups to be excluded from the eligibility to vote after 1921.
+A requirement that continued to apply was that men had to have completed national military service in order to be able to vote.
 This requirement was abolished in 1922 following a decision by the Riksdag.
 Interns in prisons and institutions were not granted suffrage until 1937.
-Individuals who had gone into bankruptcy or were dependent on economic support in the form of poor relief first acquired voting rights in 1945.
-The final limitation of the franchise disappeared in 1989 when the Riksdag abolished incapacitation.
+Individuals who had gone into bankruptcy or were dependent on economic support in the form of relief for the poor did not acquire voting rights until 1945.
+The final limitation of the franchise disappeared in 1989 when the Riksdag abolished what is known as 'declaration of legal incompetency'.

 Alongside the universal franchise reform, a parliamentary system of government developed and gained acceptance.
-This means that the Government requires the Riksdag's confidence and support for all major decisions.
+This means that the Government requires the Riksdag's confidence and support in order to govern the country.

 The unicameral Riksdag